willstott101/GimpFormats/documentation/reference/gimpformats/GimpImageLevel.md

 [Show source in GimpImageLevel.py:245](../../../gimpformats/GimpImageLevel.py#L245)

-break an image into a series of tiles, each<=64x64.
+Break an image into a series of tiles, each<=64x64.

 #### Signature